SystemsApproach/ops/lifecycle.rst

-The Config Repo also contains declarative specifications of the infrastructure artifacts produced by Resource Provisioning, specifically, the Terraform templates and variable files.
-While the "hands-on" and "data entry" aspects of Resource Provisioning described in Section 3.1 happen outside the CI/CD pipeline, the ultimate output of provisioning is the Infrastructure-as-Code that gets checked into the Config Repository.
+The Config Repo also contains declarative specifications of the infrastructure artifacts produced by Resource Provisioning, specifically, the Terraform templates and variable files.\ [#]_ While the "hands-on" and "data entry" aspects of Resource Provisioning described in Section 3.1 happen outside the CI/CD pipeline, the ultimate output of provisioning is the Infrastructure-as-Code that gets checked into the Config Repository.
 These files are input to Lifecycle Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
-In other words, CI/CD keeps both the software-related components underlying cloud platform and the microservice workloads that run on top of that platform up-to-date.
+In other words, CI/CD keeps both the software-related components in the underlying cloud platform and the microservice workloads that run on top of that platform up-to-date.

+.. [#] We use the term "Config Repo" generically to denote one or more
+       GitHub repositories, for example, one storing all the Helm Charts and another storing all the Terraform Templates.

 .. sidebar:: Continuous Delivery vs Deployment